 Natural resources are plentiful in Guinea.
-Home to vast forests, the country also serves as the source of seven major West African rivers including the Gambia, the Niger, and the Sénégal.
+Home to vast forests, the country also serves as the source of major West African rivers.
 Variations in rainfall and temperatures have trans-boundary impacts on many of Guinea’s neighbors.
-Furthermore, the coastal mangrove forest stretching from Sierra Leone to Guinea Bissau protects the coast against sea level rise, soil and fresh water salinization and is a source of livelihoods.
+Furthermore, the coastal mangrove forest stretching from Sierra Leone to Guinea Bissau protects the coast against rising sea levels, soil and fresh water salinization and is a source of livelihoods.

-A regional program for conserving biodiversity has been supporting rural communities to manage Guinea’s forests in a profitable and sustainable fashion.
-The program has also helped strengthen institutions and legal frameworks which have resulted in more protected areas and improved forest governance.
+A regional program for conserving biodiversity supports rural communities to manage Guinea’s forests in a profitable and sustainable fashion.
+The program also helps strengthen institutions and legal frameworks which have resulted in more protected areas and improved forest governance.